jbowdre/runtimeterror/content/posts/how-to-ask-for-help/index.md

 Share anything you think might be relevant up front.
 It's easier for us to skip over details we don't need than to have to go back and forth asking for more information.

 ### Describe the Symptoms, Not Your Guesses
 If you're not sure what's causing the problem, don't guess.
 Sharing a guess which isn't correct can lead people down the wrong path and waste everyone's time.
 Focus instead on accurately describing the symptoms and leave the diagnosis to the kind souls trying to help you.
+Also, don't say "I know it isn't _____" unless you can also tell us precisely why you think that.

 After all, if you knew exactly what was wrong then you probably wouldn't be asking for help in the first place.